Tink-Bell/StenoBee/README.md

 >
 Some key points about Stenobee
 >
-1) Originally made to avoid having issues with dialect differences in vowel sounds
+1) Made to issues with dialect/phonetic differences pronunciation.
 >
-2) The default dictionary is made using a raw text file of 445k words (13k unique words), from myself over 3-4 years of my discord messages.
+2) Comes with a default dictionary of 13k unique words from my own posts.
+>
+3) You can also make your dictionary from your own word list/raw text (using the tools at the bottom of the page)
 >

 >